 The rigors of an education at Michigan Technological University are complemented by its unique and tranquil setting.
 Houghton lies in the heart of Upper Michigan's scenic Keweenaw Peninsula.
 The campus overlooks the Keweenaw Waterway, a long, winding ribbon of water that divides the peninsula.
 Just a few miles from campus, on either end of the waterway, lies Lake Superior, the largest freshwater lake in the world by surface area.

 Upper Michigan's expansive waters and forests offer students unparalleled opportunities for outdoor recreation, such as hiking, biking, camping, boating, swimming, snowshoeing, and skiing.
 The University owns an eighteen-hole golf course, an Alpine ski hill, and cross-country ski trails.
-It also has an array of men's and women's athletic programs, including Division I ice hockey and our newest addition, women’s soccer.
+It also has an array of men's and women's athletic programs, including Division I ice hockey and our 2010 addition, women’s soccer.